 Becoming an Associate: Application Checklist

 Use this page to ensure that you have completed all the steps needed to become an associate advisor.
-This checklist outlines required items, training, and orientation dates by deadline.
+This checklist provides required forms, training and orientation dates by deadline.

-- March 21: Application.
+- Submit your Application by March 24.
 Students who are interested in becoming an associate advisor must complete and submit an online application by the required deadline.
 This includes both new and returning applicants.

-- March 21: Recommendation.
+- Submit Recommendations by March 24.
 Applicants must have a letter of recommendation submitted to support their application.
 Recommendation must be from a faculty member or administrator who has supervised you or knows you well.
 If you are a returning associate advisor, the recommendation must be from the advisor with whom you worked in the prior year.

-- March 31 - April 18: Interview.
-New applicants must participate in a 15 minute group interview of 5-8 students.
+- April 4-13: Interviews.
+New applicants must participate in a 15 minute group interview of 6-8 students.
 Once you have submitted the associate advisor application, you will be notified by email to sign up for an interview slot on a Doodle poll.
-Interviews will be conducted by UAAP staff.
+Interviews will be conducted by UAAP staff and students.

-- April 30 (3-5 pm) or May 1 (7-9 pm): Spring Training.
-If you are selected as an associate advisor, you are required to participate in a 2-hour training this spring.
-This will provide you with a background and overview of associate advising and prepare you for what is ahead.
-You will be given an option of which of the two sessions to attend.
+- May 4 (7:00-8:30 pm in 34-101): Spring Training.
+If you are selected as an associate advisor, you are required to participate in training this spring to provide you with an overview of associate advising and prepare you for what is ahead.

-- May 2: Contract.
-Once you have been notified by email that you have been accepted as an associate advisor, you will need to submit an online contract that confirms that you agree to the terms stated about your role and responsibilities.
+- May 5: Contract.
+Once you have been notified by email that you have been accepted as an associate advisor, you will need to submit an online contract confirming that you agree to the terms stated about your role and responsibilities.

-- August 25: Orientation.
+- August 28: Orientation (1-2:00 pm in 10-250).
 All associate advisors are required to attend associate advisor orientation.
-This program is a 2-hour event that will prepare you for fall registration.
+This will prepare you for fall registration.
 Information presented will include updates to the GIRs and guidelines about class selection.